Demolition (Judas Priest album)

 Demolition is the fourteenth studio album by English heavy metal band Judas Priest, and the first in the decade of the 2000s.
 It is the second and final studio album to feature Tim "Ripper" Owens on vocals.
 It is also the only Judas Priest studio album to feature a Parental Advisory label on the album cover due to the songs "Machine Man", "Hell Is Home", and "Metal Messiah" containing profanity.

+On October 2021, the album was reissued as part of the band's limited edition 50 Heavy Metal Years of Music box-set, through Sony Music Entertainment and Legacy Recordings.

 Background and reception

 In 2018, Tim "Ripper" Owens pledged to re-record this album and its predecessor Jugulator as he feels that his era of the band has "been erased".
-Ever since Rob Halford rejoined the band, songs from both albums have been left off the band’s concert setlists, although Halford stated that he wouldn’t mind performing the songs live.
+Ever since Rob Halford rejoined the band, songs from both albums have been left off the band's concert setlists, although Halford stated that he is not opposed to performing the songs live.

 Guitarist Richie Faulkner cites "Hell Is Home" as his favourite song, "It's really heavy and the vocal melody is really great.
 I think Ripper sings it really well.
 It's probably one of my favorite Priest songs of the Ripper era.
 'Hell Is Home' — I really like that."